Screen time for children: How much is too much?

 How good are kids at getting their way with technology?

 Pressure on parents to buy the latest toys for their children is not new, but with more than half of parents feeling pressure to buy their children devices, it seems that these days children are swapping teddy bears for tablets.

 And this pressure is most keenly felt by higher-earning and London-based parents, with half of Londoners and almost half of parents earning £60k or more feeling pressured to buy their children devices, far more than any other region or income level.

 We all take for granted how regularly we use our devices, and it’s now a cliché to hear people say that they “couldn’t live without their phones”.
 Our research shows that is starting to influence children too, with more than half using their mobile phone every day.
 It even outstrips the number of children who watch TV every day.

-Let me entertain you – how do parents use devices to entertain their kids?
+How do parents use devices to entertain the kids?

 How many times have you seen a crying child go silent the moment their parent hands them a phone or tablet?
 Well according to our research, almost one in five parents surveyed reported using this very tactic to keep their children entertained every day.

 We see that London-based and higher-earning parents are twice as likely to use devices to keep their children entertained than any other region or income level.
 This coincides with the pressure these groups feel to buy devices in the first place.

 It can sometimes feel like children are glued to their screens, and our research suggests that parents are beginning to worry about the effects of technology.
 Almost half of parents are concerned about their child’s screen time affecting school work and engagement with the world around them.